hschickdevs/ISYS-4453-NFTRaffle/README.md

 ![diagram](media/nft_raffle_diagram.png)

 ### [**NFTRaffleFactory.sol**](blockchain/contracts/NFTRaffleFactory.sol)
-* This contract should be used as the gateway to create and track NFTRaffle contracts.
+* This contract should be used as the gateway to deploy and track NFTRaffle contracts.
 * Raffles are created using the `createRaffle()` method.
 * Convenience functions include:
     - `fetchRafflesByState()` - Returns an array of raffle addresses based on the state passed in (E.g. PENDING, ACTIVE, SETTLED, CANCELLED).